BlinkID/blinkid-flutter/README.md

     });
 ```
 - The whole integration process can be found in the sample app `main.dart` file [here](https://github.com/BlinkID/blinkid-flutter/blob/main/sample_files/main.dart).
-- The settings and the results that can be used with the BlinkID plugin can be found in the paragraphs below, but also in the comments of each documentation of each BlinkID Dart file.
+- The settings and the results that can be used with the BlinkID plugin can be found in the paragraphs below, but also in the comments of each BlinkID Dart file.

 ## <a name="plugin-specifics"></a> Plugin specifics
 The BlinkID plugin implementation is located in the `lib` folder, while platform-specific implementation is located in the `android` and `ios` folders.